 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates the MAC address of the peer STA or IBSS BSSID.
+This attribute indicates the MAC address of the peer STA or IBSS BSSID.
 If this event is for a Peer-to-Peer link in an infrastructure BSS, this field contains the MAC address of the peer STA.
 If this event is for a Peer-to-Peer link in an IBSS, this field contains the BSSID of the IBSS."

 ::= { dot11WNMEventPeerReportEntry 8 }